kimruddock/pawelgrzybek.github.io/_posts/2018-01-29-whats-new-in-ecmascript-2018.md

 ## Asynchronous Iteration by Domenic Denicola

-Introduced in ECMAScript 2015 iterator interface returns an object with `{ value, done }` keys via `next()` interface.
+Introduced in ECMAScript 2015, iterator interface returns an object with `{ value, done }` keys via `next()` interface.
 It is possible to use it with iterables that are known ahead of time.
-The `asyncIterator` allows to replicate the same functionality for asynchronous operations and returns a promise for a `{ value, done }` pair.
+The `asyncIterator` allows us to replicate the same functionality for asynchronous operations and returns a promise for a `{ value, done }` pair.

 ```js
 async function* createAsyncIterable(iterable) {